lekpamartin/docker-admin/README.md

 # Presentation
 Simple BASH CLI for docker administration.

-Don't forget to edit configuration file
+Don't forget to edit configuration file with your system configuration:
 	docker-admin.conf

 # Usage